Effective Date: April 14, 2003

 - If health or safety is seriously threatened

-The following explains your rights with respect to your Protected Health Information (called PHI) and a short description of how you may use these rights.
+The following explains your rights with respect to your child’s (your) Protected Health Information (called PHI) and a short description of how you may use these rights.

-1. You have the right to review and to ask for a copy of your health information.
+1. You have the right to review and to be given a copy of your child's (your) health information.

 This means that except as explained below, you may review and get a copy of your child’s (your) PHI that is contained in a “designated record set” as long as we keep the PHI.
 A designated record set contains medical and billing records and any other records that St. Jude uses to make decisions about your child’s (your) health care.
-You may not read or be given a copy of psychotherapy notes; information collected for use in a civil, criminal, or administrative action, or court case; and certain PHI that is protected by law.
+You may not read or be given a copy of psychotherapy notes; information collected for use in a civil, crimi- nal, or administrative action, or court case; and certain PHI that is protected by law.
 In some situations, you may have the right to have this decision reviewed.
 You also have the right to review and to be given a copy of your health information from HIPAA-covered labs.
-Please contact the Health Information Management Services (HIMS) Department if you have questions about access to your child’s (your) health information.
+You can typically expect records within 30 days of your request, though at times, an extension may be required.
+Please contact the Health Information Management Services (HIMS) Department if you have questions about access to your child’s (your) health information and please see Section XVIII below to request a copy of your records.

-2. You have the right to request that access to your health information be limited.
+2. You have the right to request that access to your child's (your) health information be limited.

 This means you may ask us to restrict or limit the medical information we use or disclose for treatment, payment, or health care operations (described above).
 St. Jude is not required to agree to a restriction that you ask for unless it involves disclosure to a health plan for which you have paid for the service in full.
 We will tell you if we reject your request.
 If we do agree to the requested restriction, we will not violate that restriction unless it must be violated to provide emergency treatment.
 You may request a restriction by contacting the St. Jude Privacy Officer.